Nizam Lohar: Rebellion

-Death
+Martyrdom

-Acting upon Sooja's piece of information, the police surrounded Nizam's place and there was a crossfire between police and Nizam for an hour and later he died.
-Furious with anger over the betrayal of his son, Sooja's mother murdered him in front of Jabru and told him to remain a witness of this murder and the motive behind.
-Due to a huge number of people willing to attend, it is believed that British authorities set a fee of 2 rupees per attendee on Nizam's funeral and gathered a revenue of 35000 rupees at that time, as 17500 people attended the funeral.
+Acting upon Sooja's piece of information, the police surrounded Nizam's place.
+There was a crossfire between police and Nizam that lasted an hour in which Nizam died.
+Furious over the betrayal of his son, Sooja's mother murdered him in front of Jabru and told him to remain a witness of this murder and the motive behind it.
+Due to a huge number of people willing to attend, it is believed that British authorities set a fee of 2 rupees per attendee on Nizam's funeral and gathered a revenue of 35,000 rupees at that time, as 17,500 people attended the funeral.

 In popular culture

-The story of Nizam Lohar has appeared many times, in many different variations, in popular modern works.
+The story of Nizam Lohar has appeared many times, in many different variations, in popular modern works throughout Pakistan’s history.
 The following are some of the notable depictions in film and television: